New York State Law

 A person is guilty of promoting prostitution in the first degree when

-he knowingly advances or profits from prostitution of a person less than
+1. knowingly advances or profits from prostitution of a person less

 Promoting prostitution in the first degree is a class B felony.